At the height of it: The Essence of High Street

 “The stores, apartments, and Gateway have emerged.
 All of the old bars are gone.
 High Street is still alive with traffic, locals, youth and visitors, and businesses.
 Papa Joe’s is gone but you can still find “some kegs and eggs” on before the football games,” Young said.

 Young has also witnessed the camaraderie and union of students as described by Murphy.
 “In June on ‘Senior Crawl’ night, 6-7000 students initially walk up and down High Street to socialize, visit with friends for the last time and culminate OSU experience.”

 Now that the ashes of the old bars have been placed over by new complexes like the Gateway Young didn’t feel much had changed in regards to the sentiment of the street.
 It remains a “magnet for the many.”

-While current students may not have the same nostalgic spectrum of Lindsmith and Young, they certainly have their own connection.
+While current students may not have the same nostalgic spectrum as Lindsmith and Young, they certainly have their own connection.
 Sarah Wagner fellow senior classmate of Murphy finds the main strip down campus to be a place of unity.
-As Wagner has found the campus connection to be a “happening” one where all students can find a desired outlet.
+As Wagner has found the campus connection to be a “happening” one where all students can find the desired outlet.

 “High Street is the central station of campus and offers a place for everyone to come together.
 OSU would not be the same without it,” Wagner said.